yfujis/yfujis.github.io/_posts/2021-6-6-multitapers.md

 # How is it different from the short-time FFT?
 Before performing DFT on a time segment, the short-time FFT oftens applies a taper to the time segment to mitigate the edge artifacts.

-*****
-If you know the short-time FFT method, you know that a taper can be multiplied element-wise to segmented time series, which mitigates the contamination caused by the edge artifacts.
-By chopping the time domain signal into segments, multiplying the segment with a taper element-wise, and performing discrete FFT on the tapered signal, you observe the power spectral density over time.

-The basic idea of the multitaper method is the same as the short-time FFT, but it is meant to improve the signal-to-noise ratio by applying (literally) multiple tapers.
-The power spectrum of a given frequency is estimated by averaging over results of DFT on segments multiplied by different tapers.
-The tapers used in this method are called discrete prolate spheroidal sequences a.k.a.
-Slepian tapers and they are orthogonal to each other, which means the tapered time series with each taper has a focus on different frequency ranges.